fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmPager/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmPager
+title: FvwmPager
-type : module
+type: module
-weight : 1
+weight: 1
-description : |
+description: |
   FvwmPager shows a ininature view of the Fvwm Desktops and Pages.
   This can be configured to show only the Current Desktop or any selection of Desktops.